Books and Records Retention Requirements

 Exam Tip: Gotchas

 • MSRB complaint retention is 6 years, not 4.
 FINRA requires 4 years for complaints, but the MSRB requires 6 years.
-If the question specifies municipal securities, the answer is 6 years under MSRB Rule G-9.
+If the question specifies municipal securities, the answer is 6 years under the MSRB recordkeeping retention rule.